finaptic/public-documentation/docs/Implementation-Guide/Legal-And-Regulatory-Compliance/finaptic_account_fee_guide_and_agreement.md

 Email: info@cdic.ca

-Natcan Trust Company and National Bank Trust Inc. are authorized to receive deposits under the Deposit Insurance Act (Quebec).
+NATSOLUTION is authorized to receive deposits under the Deposit Insurance Act (Quebec).
 Your deposits will be protected under this law if they meet certain requirements.
 For more information, contact us or:

 Autorité des marchés financiers